customers see an average savings of $693 per year when they bundle their home and auto coverage with SelectQuote.

 How much is home insurance in Oklahoma?

-On average, home insurance in Oklahoma costs around $1950 per year.
+On average, home insurance in Oklahoma costs around $3600 per year.9 This is higher than the national average of around $1400 and is mainly due to the risk of natural disasters like tornadoes, severe thunderstorms and wildfires.
 Your home insurance costs will differ based on where you live, your credit history, your deductible and the upper limits of your policy coverage, among other factors.

-SelectQuote Can Shop Home or Auto Insurance in Oklahoma to Help Save You Time and Money
+SelectQuote Can Shop Home or Auto Insurance in to Help Save You Time and Money

 Whether you’re a first-time insurance shopper or a seasoned homeowner and auto insurance customer looking to cut costs and find a more affordable rate, SelectQuote can help.
 We compare rates from several companies at once and look for applicable discounts to help save you time and money on your home and auto insurance coverage.
 Let us shop for your insurance from several reputable and trusted insurance companies in Oklahoma and beyond.

 +Average rates calculated are based on effective SelectQuote customer policies in Oklahoma between 4/1/2022 and 3/31/2023.
 Rates will vary based on level of coverage, location, age, and additional determining factors.